vuongducphuong/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 .. image:: multi_sales_team/add-a-salesperson.png
    :align: center
-   :alt: Add a salesperson in Odoo CRM.
+   :alt: Add a salesperson in Leansoft CRM.

 One person can be added as a team member or :guilabel:`Team Leader` to multiple sales teams, allowing them to access all of the pipelines that they need to.